gmrandazzo/QStudioMetrics/README.md

 **QStudioMetrics is a software to develop data mining and multivariate analysis studies.**

+Discoveries often arise from exploratory data analysis and come from a hypothesis-free manner alongside hypothesis-driven approaches.
+QStudioMetrics is a toolbox that allows a conversation between you, the data, and the hypotheses.
+It will enable you to explore and query the data and integrate your personal experience for new discoveries.

 ![ScreenShot](https://github.com/gmrandazzo/QStudioMetrics/blob/master/vars/qsmgui.png)

 QStudioMetrics is written in C++ using the Qt5 framework and run under Linux, Windows and OSX.